eumel8/docs-i18n/doc/myguide/source/sphinx.rst

 Sphinx
 ======

-Sphinx, the Python Documentaion Generator, provides `Internationalization <http://www.sphinx-doc.org/en/stable/intl.html>`__ .
+Sphinx, the Python Documentation Generator, provides `Internationalization <http://www.sphinx-doc.org/en/stable/intl.html>`__ .
 The workflow is described :ref:`there <sphinx:intl>`.

 btw: documentation reference can be build with :ref:`intersphinx <sphinx:examples>`